kumahq/kuma-website/app/docs/dev/reference/data-collection.md

 title: Kuma data collection
 ---

-Kuma can collect information about your deployment to continuously improve the product and gather anonymous feedback.
+{{site.mesh_product_name}} can collect information about your deployment to continuously improve the product and gather anonymous feedback.
 The collected data is sent to Kong servers securely for storage and aggregation.

 You can enable data collection when installing the control plane in Kubernetes, of before running `kuma-cp` in Universal mode.